ahtalebi/Machine-Learning-/README.md

 ![GitHub Logo](images/1.webp)

+## General Info
-This repository hosts supervised (regression and classification) and unsupervised (apriori) learning analyses.
+This repository contains various supervised (regression and classification) and unsupervised (apriori) learning analyses.

-About
+## About
-Within each folder, you'll find:
+Each folder in this repository includes:

-Source code
+- Source code
-Relevant data sets
+- Relevant datasets